amazon-archives/skill-sample-nodejs-calendar-reader/README.md

 ### Installing and Working with the Alexa Skills Kit SDK for Node.js (alexa-sdk)

 To make the development of skills easier, we have created the ASK SDK for Node.js.
 We will be using this module to deploy the sample.
-The alexa-sdk is immediately available on [github here](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a node package from within your Node.js environment.
+The alexa-sdk is available on [github here](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a node package from within your Node.js environment.

 1. First, you will need to download the sample repository
      * On GitHub, navigate to the [Calendar Reader repository](https://github.com/alexa/skill-sample-nodejs-calendar-reader).
 Click download (the green button) to download the repository to your local machine.

 2. To leverage the SDK for ASK you will need to install Node.js and update npm.
 To set this up on your machine, [follow these steps](https://docs.npmjs.com/getting-started/installing-node).

-3. Once you have the source downloaded, node installed and npm updated, you are ready to install the ASK-SDK.
-Install this in the same directory as your src/index.js file for your skill.
+3. Once you have the source downloaded, node.js installed and npm updated, you are ready to install the ASK-SDK.
+Install this in the same directory as your Calendar Reader src/index.js file you downloaded earlier.
 Change the directory to the src directory of your skill, and then in the command line, type:

     ```
     npm install --save alexa-sdk